petejohanson/angular-hy-res/README.md

 ## To Do

+* Handle scenario where subset of links for a given link relation is embedded.
+  For this scenario, we should really return a mix of resolved embedded resources and unresolved resources that result from following the non-embedded links.
 * Extensions for other media types (e.g. Collection+Json, Uber)
 * Support URI schemes other than http/https (extension mechanism?)
 * Hypermedia Actions/Forms?
 (Not present in HAL)